-As Behavioral Management Issues in Hospitals Increases, Compliance to TJC PC.01.03.03 Likely to Decrease Increasing Medical Malpractice
+As Behavioral Management Issues in Hospitals Increases, Non-Compliance to TJC PC.01.03.03 Likely to Increase

 As the US population ages, hospitals are encountering a growing number of older adults presenting with cognitive impairments such as dementia and Alzheimer’s disease.
 These conditions can lead to a range of behavioral challenges, from agitation and wandering to aggression and paranoia, that make medical and surgical units particularly vulnerable to safety and care planning failures.
 Behavioral management is no longer an isolated concern for psychiatric units; it is now a central issue for general hospitals across the country.
 Even for hospitals with good plans in place will be challenged with the scope of the problem and protocols being carried out in areas with less experience staff.